 © Paul Hemphill 2013, 2016.
 All rights reserved.

 The great and the good, the wise and the weary, have all offered a definition of ‘history’.
 To Napoleon, it was “a myth that men agree to believe”.
 Historian Marc Bloch observed that it was “an endeavour towards better understanding”.
 His Nazi killers disagreed – their’s was a less nuanced, more zero-sum approach.
 Abba Eban, long time Israeli foreign minister, wrote that it “teaches us that men and nations behave wisely once they have exhausted all other alternatives”.
+Aldous Huxley observed “rhat men do not learn very much from the lessons of history is the most important of all the lessons that history has to teach.”
 And channeling Mark Twain and Karl Marx, Buffy Summers remarked, “You know what they say.
 Those of us who fail history are, doomed to repeat it in summer school”.
 But best is John Banville’s admission in The Sea that “the past beats inside me like a second heart”.
 Simply put, we like to see some pattern, some sense of order to it all.
 Arthur Schlesinger Jr. commented: “The passion for tidiness is the historian’s occupational disease”.
 Niccolo Machiavelli wrote: “Whoever wishes to foresee the future must consult the past; for human events ever resemble those of preceding times.
 This arises from the fact that they are produced by men who have ever been, and shall ever be, animated by the same passions.
 And thus they necessarily have the same results”.
 And yet, whilst seeking patterns, we cannot really use them to predict outcomes.
 And it is impossible to know what really happened.
 The past is another country and all that.
 All we can say for sure is that in the end, history will remember where we end up much more than how we got there.
 And, history takes time.
 All the time in the world.

 As Mark Twain remarked sardonically, “history doesn’t repeat itself.
 A best, it sometimes rhymes”.
 A recent rhyme was evident when an opulent exhibition on the life and legacy of Alexander The Great of Macedon was brought from ‘old world’ St.Petersburg, the twice renamed city of Peter The Great of Russia, to ‘ new world’ Sydney, Australia.
 For all his ‘greatness’, young Alexander was, like Lord Byron “mad, bad, and dangerous to know”, but with murderous psycho mixed in.
 In his ‘Inferno’, Dante had him standing in the river of boiling blood, along with war-mongers and murderers.
 Why don’t these people just stay at home!
 Well, what would you think?
 You are minding your own business down beside the rivers of Babylon, and then suddenly, there’s an army of 50,000 Greeks on the other bank intent on doing damage.
 Or there you are, beside the sacred Indus, just about to tuck into your chicken vindaloo, when a rampaging horde of homesick Greeks come charging over the horizon.
 And you ask to no one in particular, because they have all been massacred or enslaved by now, “Why don’t they do the things they do back in their own bloody country?”
 And there you are on the banks of the Tigris, minding your own business, and keeping out of the way of the Mukhabarat, when over the horizon in a cloud of dust and disco sweeps a column of armoured vehicles and hordes of ka-firi-n with rifles and ray-bans.
 And you ask to no one in particular, because they have all been bombed or strafed by now, “Why don’t they do the things they do back in their own bloody country?”
 Plus ça change, plus c’est la meme chose.
 Nothing much has changed, really.